 I stumbled past many other entertaining scenes and colourfully dressed people.
 The young women have such incredible, individualistic style, and I love when they paint their lips in the brightest shades of pink and red with their porcelain pale skin as contrast.
 Everyone has style and looks super cool as if advertising some personal culture on Menningarnott.
 The actual night time gets even more crazy and ‘cultural’ with public drinking bringing out everyones true selves.

 Headliner bands play in the main square and another stage beside the famous hotdog stand also gets a full crowd.
-After nudging shoulders every step of the way to get anywhere, me and my 6 friends visiting from Canada went between stages and ate a couple hot dogs, and then took in the firework show that my British friend Evelyn swore were the best fireworks she had ever seen in her life.
+After nudging shoulders every step of the way to get anywhere, me and my 6 friends visiting from Canada went between stages and ate a couple of hot dogs, and then took in the firework show that my British friend Evelyn swore were the best fireworks she had ever seen in her life.
 The party continued on the streets as one third of Iceland could never fit into all the bars and nightclubs even with every single one filled to capacity.
-Its basically like new years night but with better weather, but still imagining how busy it was didn’t compare to how crazy it actually was.
+Its basically like new years eve night but with better weather, but still imagining how busy it was didn’t compare to how crazy it actually was.
 We made it into 2 different venues after waiting in moderate line ups, but when we left to go home at 4 am, we realized why – the true Icelanders were just getting started then, and all the line ups were full of people prepared to be out til broad daylight.